threedworld-mit/tdw/Documentation/lessons/physx/overview.md

 ## High-level API: `tdw_physics`

 [`tdw_physics`](https://github.com/alters-mit/tdw_physics) is a high-level API for writing physics simulation controllers and outputting data to a standardized format.
-It includes PhysX and Flex scenarios.

 `tdw_physics` can be very useful for quickly creating physics-enabled trials but it assumes that you know how the underlying system works.
 For this reason, we recommend that you read the rest of the tutorial and then try using `tdw_physics`.